ISI-apex/hpsc-rtems/README.md

   This library may only depend on `libhpsc-drivers`.
   * `hpsc`: produces `libhpsc.a` containing common library routines.
   This library may only depend on `libhpsc-drivers`.
+  * `hpsc-test`: produces `libhpsc-test.a` containing tests for `libhpsc`.
+  This library may only depend on `libhpsc`.
 * `plat`: shared platform configurations to be used by applications.
 * `rtps-r52`: produces `rtps-r52.img` containing the reference/test RTEMS
   application for the R52s in the RTPS subsystem.

+As a general rule of thumb, libraries should be independent of the RTEMS BSP, HPSC platform, and application (e.g., rtps-r52) configuration.
+This includes the creation of RTEMS `tasks` -- create tasks in the application and pass task IDs to library routines to start/use when needed.

 Building